Vaniahchristian/Heart-Disease-Diagnosis-System/README.md

   The application displays the prediction result, probability, and feature contributions.

+  if you click on the vercel link .just login with any details e.g (email : vierycalliper@gmail.com , password : 0754092850)

+  NB: No need to create account

  ### **How the Model Works**
    The heart disease prediction model is built through the following steps: